zachweintraub/stratego/README.md

     + captured (GY) pcs not selectable after game starts
 Initialize:
     - both players click ready button
+        + ready player sees "waiting on other player to ready"
     - host player clicks start game
     - local data from both players sent to DB
 Movement:
     - one square for all but Scout
+        - scout moves as many as it wants in a single straight line
     - can't move to space occupied by your own
     - if landing on square occupied by enemy initiate combat()
     - no diagonal